Flinn-Brown: For Experienced Civic Leaders Aiming to Serve Arizona

 Established by the Flinn Foundation in 2010, the Arizona Center for Civic Leadership strives to continually increase the pool of civic leaders in state-level service who can analyze issues; craft long-term, common-good solutions; help get the state’s work done; and nurture Arizonans’ participation in public affairs.
 The Flinn Foundation administers all programs of the Arizona Center for Civic Leadership, with support from the Thomas R. Brown Foundations of Tucson.

-The 2018 Flinn-Brown application is scheduled to open by October 1.
+The 2018 Flinn-Brown application is now available.

 Please note the program is not intended for those who are already state-level elected officials or paid staff members of a political party.